IBM/tekton-tutorial/README.md

 The service account ties together a couple of secrets containing credentials for authentication along with RBAC-related resources for permission to create and modify certain Kubernetes resources.

-First you need to enable programmatic access to your private container registry by creating either a registry token or an IBM Cloud Identity and Access Management (IAM) API key.
+First you need to enable programmatic access to your private container registry by creating an IBM Cloud Identity and Access Management (IAM) API key.
-The process for creating a token or an API key is described [here](https://cloud.ibm.com/docs/services/Registry?topic=registry-registry_access#registry_access).
+The process for creating a user API key is described [here](https://cloud.ibm.com/docs/services/Registry?topic=registry-registry_access#registry_access).

-After you have the token or API key, you can create the following secret.
+After you have the API key, you can create the following secret.

 ```
-kubectl create secret generic ibm-cr-push-secret --type="kubernetes.io/basic-auth" --from-literal=username=<USER> --from-literal=password=<TOKEN/APIKEY>
+kubectl create secret generic ibm-cr-push-secret --type="kubernetes.io/basic-auth" --from-literal=username=iamapikey --from-literal=password=<APIKEY>
 kubectl annotate secret ibm-cr-push-secret tekton.dev/docker-0=<REGISTRY>
 ```

 where

-* `<USER>` is either `token` if you are using a token or `iamapikey` if you are using an API key
-* `<TOKEN/APIKEY>` is either the token or API key that you created
+* `<APIKEY>` is either the API key that you created
 * `<REGISTRY>` is the URL of your container registry, such as `us.icr.io` or `registry.ng.bluemix.net`

 Now you can create the service account using the following yaml.